RajovicMirko/vue-form-terminator/README.md

 Sample bootstrap:

 In the public/index.html in < head> section use bootstrap CDN, or import it in any other way.

-Is just important that we need to make bootstrap classes available to us
+Is just important that we need to make bootstrap classes available to us in the project

 ```html
 <link